 |

-The EMRC is a specialized financial institution that provides funds refinancing
+EMRC is a specialized financial institution that provides funds refinancing

-its shareholders and from bond markets by becoming a well rated and regular issuer
+from institutional investors and equity contributions from the founding investors its shareholders, and from bond markets by becoming a well rated and regular issuer in the capital markets.

-The EMRC is a wholesale institution with a majority ownership by its users.
-It can
+EMRC is a wholesale institution with a majority ownership by its users.
+It can neither take deposits nor lend directly to households.
+It will

-at full recourse (the PML committing to replace any ineligible or defaulting loans).
+initially make refinancing loans to PMLs collateralized by mortgage loans at full recourse (the PML committing to replace any ineligible or defaulting loans) and purchase portfolios from PMLs.

-The EMRC will provide term finance to PMLs in order to reduce the liquidity risk
+EMRC will provide term finance to PMLs in order to reduce the liquidity risk

 their provision of long term loans for housing.
 Its narrow and specialized mission